Connect with others who understand.

 Symptoms of Scrotal Eczema

-Eczema that affects the scrotum most commonly causes intense itching and burning sensations.
+Eczema that affects the scrotum often causes intense itching and burning sensations.
 The skin of the scrotum also becomes scaly, discolored, and lichenified (thick and toughened).
-This appearance is what gives scrotal eczema one of its common names, “wash leather scrotum.”
-The “itch-scratch cycle”— in which scrotal inflammation leads to itching, and scratching this itch worsens the inflammation and eczema symptoms — is often responsible for this discoloration and lichenification.
+Scrotal inflammation leads to itching, and scratching this itch worsens the inflammation and eczema symptoms.
+This is referred to as the “itch-scratch cycle,” and it’s often responsible for the discoloration and lichenification seen in scrotal eczema.

 Classifications of Scrotal Eczema